Ciudad Bolívar: History

 Originally a Spanish settlement, it was called Santo Tomé de Guayana (Saint Thomas of Guyana).
 The settlement was a fortified port which had to be moved on three occasions because it was constantly attacked by Carib natives and European rivals, such as the Dutch and English.

+The first settlements were located downstream from Ciudad Bolívar.

-In 1576 Saint Thomas of Guyana was first located in present-day Ciudad Guayana by missionaries near the Caroní River until Dutch forces led by Captain Adrian Janson destroyed the town in 1579.
-The second settlement was founded by Don Antonio de Berrío in 1595, who had arrived from the New Granada with the mission of colonizing Guiana, and was moved westward down the Carońi about 66 km.
+In 1576 Saint Thomas of Guyana was located near present-day Ciudad Guayana which is at the confluence with the Caroní River.
+Dutch forces led by Captain Adrian Janson destroyed the town in 1579.

+The second settlement was founded in 1595 by Don Antonio de Berrío, who had arrived from the New Granada with the mission of colonizing Guiana.
 One of Walter Raleigh's expeditions sacked the second settlement in 1617, resulting in the death of his son Watt Raleigh.

 Fernando de Berrio was present on March 11, 1619 in the destroyed Saint Thomas of Guyana with the credentials granted by the Royal Audience of Santa Fe, just a few months after the decapitation of Raleigh in 1618.